rusudinu/journalist-accreditation-with-dlt/README.md

 ## System description
 Something has to be approved (document, text, etc)
 The approval must pass multiple steps.
 Each step requires a minimum number of reviewers and can be a step that requires approval or can be a step in which only comments are left.
 These reviewers are assigned to each step by the system.

+The admin can configure the phases of the approval process.
+For each phase he will be presented with a randomly chosen set of reviewers.
+He can choose the reviewers he wants to assign to that phase if he is not satisfied with that list.